 The Capability Brown Festival

-Thanks to funding from the Heritage Lottery Fund, the LI and its partners, including Historic England, Visit Britain and the National Trust, are running a series of UK-wide events and audience development projects marking the anniversary of the birth of Capability Brown.
+The LI was proud to manage the festival celebrations marking the 300th anniversary of the birth of Lancelot ‘Capability’ Brown in 2016.
+Thanks to funding from the Heritage Lottery Fund, the LI and its partners, including Historic England, Visit Britain and the National Trust, ran a series of UK-wide events and audience development projects marking the year-long tercentennial.